P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Experiment

 \subsection{Ablation Study}

-To assess the contributions of key components in the PST, we conduct ablation experiments on the COCO 2017 dataset, focusing on the detection task using the YOLOv11-PST-N model.
-The experiments evaluate the effects of top-\(k\) selection, PSA stacked design, self-gating mechanism, linear attention variants, parameter sharing, and attention kernel types.
+To assess the contributions of key components in the P$^2$HCT, we conduct ablation experiments on the COCO 2017 dataset, focusing on the detection task using the YOLOv11-P$^2$HCT-N model.
+The experiments evaluate the effects of top-\(k\) selection, P2HCA stacked design, self-gating mechanism, linear attention variants, parameter sharing, and attention kernel types.
 Results are summarized in Table \ref{tab:ablation_results}, with bold entries indicating the best-performing configurations.

 \textbf{Top-\(k\) Selection:} An intriguing finding is that replacing top-\(k\) with Gumbel-Softmax soft top-\(k\) \cite{rao2021dynamicvit} and enabling fine attention during training resulted in significant training difficulties and a precision drop exceeding 5\%.
-Consequently, Table \ref{tab:diagnosis_attention_implementation} presents results with fine attention enabled solely during the inference phase, it shows that a top-\(k\) value of 8 achieves the highest AP\(_{50:95}\) of 40.3\% with a latency of 1.24 ms. Increasing top-\(k\) to 16 and 32 reduces AP\(_{50:95}\) to 39.5\% and 38.9\%, respectively, while significantly increasing latency to 1.50 ms and 1.94 ms. This indicates that selecting a moderate number of top-\(k\) tokens (e.g., 8) optimizes both accuracy and efficiency, whereas larger values introduce computational overhead without performance gains.
+Table \ref{tab:diagnosis_attention_implementation} presents results with fine attention enabled solely during the inference phase, it shows that a top-\(k\) value of 8 achieves the highest AP\(_{50:95}\) of 40.3\% with a latency of 1.24 ms. Increasing top-\(k\) to 16 and 32 reduces AP\(_{50:95}\) to 39.5\% and 38.9\%, respectively, while significantly increasing latency to 1.50 ms and 1.94 ms. This indicates that selecting a moderate number of top-\(k\) tokens (e.g., 8) optimizes both accuracy and efficiency, whereas larger values introduce computational overhead without performance gains.

-\textbf{PSA Stacked Design:} The PSA stacked structure operates such that the query ($Q$) of a PSA module receives input from the previous PSA layer, while the key ($K$) and value ($V$) remain consistent across all PSA modules.
-Finally, the outputs of all PSA modules are concatenated for subsequent processing.
-Table \ref{tab:diagnosis_stack_design} reveals that a single PSA stage yields the best AP\(_{50:95}\) of 40.3\% with the lowest latency of 1.24 ms. Stacking additional stages (2, 4, 6) decreases AP\(_{50:95}\) to 39.8\% and 39.6\% while dramatically increasing latency to 2.17 ms, 3.65 ms, and 6.17 ms, respectively.
-This suggests that a single PSA stage is sufficient for effective feature fusion, and additional stages introduce redundancy and computational burden without enhancing accuracy.
+\textbf{P2HCA Stacked Design:} The P2HCA stacked structure operates such that the query ($Q$) of a P2HCA module receives input from the previous P2HCA layer, while the key ($K$) and value ($V$) remain consistent across all P2HCA modules.
+Finally, the outputs of all P2HCA modules are concatenated for subsequent processing.
+Table \ref{tab:diagnosis_stack_design} reveals that a single P2HCA stage yields the best AP\(_{50:95}\) of 40.3\% with the lowest latency of 1.24 ms. Stacking additional stages (2, 4, 6) decreases AP\(_{50:95}\) to 39.8\% and 39.6\% while dramatically increasing latency to 2.17 ms, 3.65 ms, and 6.17 ms, respectively.
+This suggests that a single P2HCA stage is sufficient for effective feature fusion, while additional stages add unnecessary complexity without accuracy gains.

 \textbf{Self-Gating Mechanism:} Following the inspiration of NSA \cite{yuan2025native}, the self-gating mechanism is designed to fuse coarse and fine attention outputs using a gating tensor.
 Given coarse out $O_{\mathrm{coarse}}$ and refined out $O_{\mathrm{refined}}$ with the same shape, we concatenate them and apply a 1D convolution followed by a sigmoid layer $\sigma(\cdot)$: